Private Equity Funds and Institutional Investors in M&A

 Private equity funds and institutional investors focusing on buyouts rather than partial acquisitions previously have faced talent challenges.
 While private equity funds in more developed markets have recruited managerial talent kept on standby and poised to be deployed in portfolio companies, this practice has not yet taken hold in Latin America.

-As a result, for a private equity fund to launch a buyout with a view toward improving a target’s business performance, the fund must engage in the ad hoc recruitment of superior new management.
+As a result, for a private equity fund to launch a buyout with a view to improving a target’s business performance, the fund must engage in the ad hoc recruitment of superior new management.
 Although this has been difficult in the past, the breadth and strength of the new business class in Latin America could bring about a change.
 Domestic private equity funds and institutional investors and their foreign counterparts with local offices may be best positioned to tap into the local talent pool and engage in a larger number of buyouts in the future.

 Pooling with other investors